-Shaking Up The Stereotype: The Thai Hotel That’s More Miami Than Phuket
+Shaking Up The Stereotype: The Thai Resort That’s More Miami Than Phuket

-Turquoise doors and burnt orange tables, a pool hosting world-renowned DJs and an on-site restaurant serving like-your-nonna-made-it Italian – Baba Beach Club isn’t your run-of-the-mill Phuket hotel.
+Turquoise doors and burnt orange tables, a pool hosting world-renowned DJs and an on-site restaurant serving like-your-nonna-made-it Italian – Baba Beach Club isn’t your run-of-the-mill Phuket resort.

 In fact, the luxury property would seem more at home in the Mediterranean or Miami than on a Thai island known for traditions, temples and backpacking tourists.
 The feeling it doesn’t quite belong is exactly what owner Vorasit ‘Wan’ Issara intended.

 “One perception of Thailand is it’s only spas and local music with all the Thai instruments,” he says.

 “I wanted to change that perception and make Thailand an alternative [to summers in the US or Europe].
 It’s luxury but also playful and has more of an easy-going vibe.
 In Thailand, it’s usually very formal kind of service.”